How to create a family garden – 14 child-friendly garden ideas

 Perhaps the greatest lesson that I have observed with my own children and with clients, is that however fancy the structure, children can tire of it quickly.
 They like repetition, but change too, so look ahead when planning what to spend your budget on.

+And a child-friendly garden doesn’t have to mean spending lots of money on new equipment that will soon be discarded.
 Your best bet might be to invest in games and toys that can be used outside, such as ball games, tricycles etc rather than playground-scale fixtures.
 Toys – and old blankets and cushions, garden chairs and not-very-precious picnic ware – can be put away in a weatherproof box or shed at bedtime, to be replaced when children outgrow them.

 But embrace change.
 Garden professional Posy Gentles has 4 children.
 She says: ‘Both gardens and children change quickly, so enjoy the idea of something new every few years.
 For example, if you have children under 5, then you will probably get around 5 years play out of Wendy houses, climbing frames and slides.
 Then you can replace them with something else.
 If your children are nearly teenagers, then a secluded, sheltered place to sit may be a better investment.’